ils94/LOTROToSpeech/README.md

 # Installing and using

-First, you will need to install Tesseract which is a program that do OCR to convert text image to text string.
+First, you will need to install Tesseract which is a program that do OCR to convert image to text.

 You can download Tesseract from this link: